-The Mineral Resources estimate for Separation Rapids was updated during the Quarter.
-The main objectives of this work were to distinguish the lepidolite rich portions of the deposit from that where lithium is hosted largely in petalite and incorporate the data from results of the 2017 drill program into an updated resource block model.
-Results from 74 historic diamond drill holes totalling 11,644 metres were used to create a 3-D model of the host pegmatite.
+The Mineral Resources estimate for Separation Rapids was updated in November 2017 to distinguish the lepidolite-rich portions of the deposit from that where lithium is hosted largely in petalite and to incorporate the data from results of the 2017 drill program into an updated resource block model.
+Results from 74 diamond drill holes (69 historic holes plus the 5 holes from the 2017 spring drilling program) totalling 11,644 metres were used to create a 3-D model of the lithium pegmatite.
 The new estimate has total Measured and Indicated Resources of 8.12 million tonnes at a grade of 1.37% Li2O at a 0.6% Li2O cutoff grade.
-In addition, the Deposit includes an estimated Inferred Resource of 1.20 million tonnes at 1.33% Li2O.
-Within this total resource, the estimated resource for the lepidolite rich Measured and Indicated portion of the deposit is 1.85 million tonnes at 1.38% Li2O.
+In addition, the deposit includes an estimated Inferred Resource of 1.20 million tonnes at 1.33% Li2O.
+Within this total resource, the estimated resource for the lepidolite-rich Measured and Indicated portion of the deposit is 1.85 million tonnes at 1.38% Li2O.
 This represents 23% of the total tonnage of Measured and Indicated Resources at virtually the same Li2O grade as the petalite rich portion of the deposit.
-Although there is no material change in the overall tonnage and grade of the updated lithium resource, the drilling enabled improved delineation of the lithium mineralogical zoning in the deposit.
-The estimate of the feldspar content of these resources has not changed and remains, as reported in the previous resource estimate, at 39% feldspar.
+Although there was no material change in the overall tonnage and grade of the updated lithium resource, the drilling enabled improved delineation of the lithium mineralogical zoning in the deposit.
+The estimate of the feldspar content of these resources did not change and remains at 39% feldspar.
+The 2017 updated resource will be further updated during the current quarter to incorporate the results of the winter 2018 drilling program described above.